Balvant Parekh

 Balvantray Kalyanji Parekh (1925 – 25 January 2013) was an Indian entrepreneur and founder of Pidilite Industries.
-He was known as "India’s Fevicol Man".
+He was known as the Fevicol Man.

 Early life

 Balvant was born in a Jain family family in Mahuva town of Bhavnagar district Gujarat India.
 Balvant grandfather was a magistrate.
 Balvant finished his initial school education in Mahuva and got his law degree from Government Law College Mumbai.
 While he was studying Balvant married Kantaben.
 Balvant never practiced law and worked in a dyeing and printing press in Mumbai.
-He changed job as a peon in a wood trader’s office where he used to stay in the warehouse along with his wife.
-Balvant decided to start his own business with a help of investor Mohan and started importing cycle, areca nut, paper dyes from western countries.
+He changed jobs as a peon in a wood trader’s office where he used to stay in the warehouse along with his wife.
+Balvant decided to start his own business with the help of investor Mohan and started importing cycle, areca nut, paper dyes from western countries.
 After starting his business Balvant moved to flat in Sion Mumbai along with his wife, son and brother Sushil.